roarin-roran/Sorting/ReadMe.txt

 planned major features:
-1. ListSlice object - full implementation
-2. merge method interface, separating our merger as an instance
+1. merge method interface, separating our merger as an instance
-3. merge sorter interface, formatting our merger as an instance
+2. merge sorter interface, formatting our merger as an instance
-4. virtual sentinels
+3. virtual sentinels
-5. real IPQ
+4. real IPQ
     tournament tree should make its own empty runs
-6. top down
+5. top down
-7. galloping merge
+6. galloping merge

 planned minor features:
 1. basic test suite - random inputs and timing, output to screen